Stochastic partial differential equations arising in self-organized criticality: Introduction

 and $\xi^{n,j} = \tilde\mu \delta_{j, s_n}$, $\tilde\mu > 0$, are random variables with $s_n \sim \mathrm{Uni}(\Lambda')$ independently identically distributed.
 By fixing the height to zero on $\Lambda\setminus \Lambda'$, energy can be dissipated via toppling.

 Subsequently, several modifications of the original BTW model have been introduced, for example, the Zhang model for which the diffusion $\tilde\phi = \tilde\phi_2$ takes the form

 among many more, see, for example \cite{OFC,Feder-Feder-Stickslip}.
-These models share the properties to be slowly driven by energy input with rapid relaxation.
-These properties have been identified in \cite[Section III.1]{Dickman2000} as characteristics of systems displaying SOC.
+Both models share the properties to be slowly driven by energy input with rapid relaxation, that have been identified in \cite[Section III.1]{Dickman2000} as characteristics of systems displaying SOC.

 Following \cite[Section III.2]{Dickman2000}, we introduce the \textit{weakly} driven BTW/Zhang models